-After Cameron and Tyler Winklevoss seemed to have finally put an end to their Facebook settlement saga, the twins are now taking the fight to a federal court in Boston.
+After Cameron and Tyler Winklevoss on Wednesday seemed to have finally put an end to their Facebook settlement saga in a filing to a federal appeals court stating that "after careful consideration" they would not proceed for a Supreme Court review, the LATimes has recently reported that the twins are taking the fight to a federal court in Boston.

-The news flew across the Internet with various media outlets reporting how the Winklevosses had finally dropped the case on Wednesday against Mark Zuckerberg, CEO of Facebook, but it is now clear that the legal battle isn’t over.
-They filed another suit Thursday in U.S. District Court for the District of Massachusetts.
+The news flew across the internet with various media outlets publishing articles on how the Winklevosses had finally dropped the case against Mark Zuckerberg, but clear it is that these reports arrived to conclusions a bit too soon.

 In 2008, the ConnectU partners initially accepted the settlement but later on retracted their agreement, stating that Facebook had concealed relevant information.
 Hence, they deserved more money.

-Facebook today may be valued at more than $100 billion in an IPO, according to CNBC.
+Facebook today it may be valued at more than $100 billion in an IPO, according to CNBC.